mrleo1nid/StableDiffusionNet/README.md

 ## Implemented API Methods

-The library implements 22 API methods across 12 service groups, covering text-to-image generation, image-to-image processing, model management, progress tracking, and more.
+The library implements 22 API methods across 12 service groups, covering text-to-image generation, image-to-image processing, model management, progress tracking, health monitoring, and more.

 See the [API Reference](docs/API_REFERENCE.md) for the complete list of methods and their documentation.